 Continuing my review of how I got started in Tunnels and Trolls, inspired by the GROGNard RPG files podcast.
-I was introduced to the solo dungeons by my cousin Carl, who bought ‘Buffalo Castle’, ‘Naked Doom’, ‘Arena of Khazan’ and the large-format ‘City of Terrors’.
+I picked up the solo dungeons back in 1983 through a close friend; ‘Buffalo Castle’, ‘Naked Doom’, ‘Arena of Khazan’, ‘Gamesmen of Kasar’ and the large-format ‘City of Terrors’.
 All the dungeons I’m writing about are the A5 format produced under license by Chris Harvey Games in Walsall, West Midlands.
 I never bought any of the Corgi colour versions, preferring the monochrome Chris Harvey versions with single-colour card covers.
 Comparing Buffalo Castle and Naked Doom, they couldn’t contrast each other even more if they tried; Buffalo Castle I found to be a bit easy, but a sod to make your way around.
 Too many adjoining corridors in between stuff happening.
 Naked Doom is a ba***rd of a dungeon; there is a 90% chance that your character will die in it, but it was immensely enjoyable!
 Finally seeing the Rob Carver graphic at the end ‘If ya got it, flaunt it’ gave me a huge sense of satisfaction in completing it.

 Arena of Khazan is tough, but beatable.
 You become a gladiator fighting in the arena and can potentially earn a large amount of cash quickly by fighting various opponents.
 What I did like about the book was the variations and special combat situations where both you and your opponent could use unusual combat tactics.
 It added colour to otherwise what could end up as a ‘monster-bash-collect-the-cash’ type of adventure.
 When you get the hang of the betting system, you can make some cash quickly; invest it in arms and armour for the next rounds and you’ve have a chance of beating it.
 I’ve only managed to beat the dungeon one or twice by running through 10 fights and getting the 1000gp bonus.